romilly/logseq-migration/README.md

 If you don't already have a suitable copy of Python installed, you'll find installation instructions [here](https://www.python.org/).

+Under Windows, it appears that you must install Python system-wide (with script wrappers) and ask for Python to be added to your PATH.

 #### pip3

 `pip` is Python's package manager.
 You'll need `pip3`, the version that supports Python3.